Bakhombisile02/SecurityApplication/README.md

 ## 1. Introduction <a name="introduction"></a>

 Welcome to the GovLink Application Development Security!
 This application focuses on security and MEAN stack development, providing a robust platform for the national government to coordinate between its many departments.
-Users can register, log in, create and view board issues, and manage them efficiently.
+This is a school project that focuses on security and users can register, log in, create and view board issues, and manage them efficiently.

 ---